adamblumoff/debate-bench/README.md

 - `plots_<tag>/` -- PNGs generated from the CSVs.
 - `run_<tag>/config_snapshot/` -- copies of configs plus effective selection and CLI args.
 - `run_<tag>/dryrun_schedule.json` -- dry-run schedule preview with per-debate judge panels.
+- If you use S3 uploads, point `upload-results` at the relevant `results/` subdirectory; versioning/lifecycle can be managed on the bucket side.

 ## Current Status / Limitations
 - OpenRouter-only adapters; ensure `OPENROUTER_API_KEY` is set.